-The Pratt Community College philosophy is that students are entitled to an opportunity for personal and career growth in a student centered learning environment.
-The Board of Trustees and the college administration are accountable to the public to assure and to develop those abilities.
-Thus, the PCC philosophy is open admissions and accessibility through both traditional and non-traditional delivery systems.
+Students are provided opportunities for academic, personal and career growth in a student centered learning environment.

+Elaboration: The Board of Trustees and the college administration are accountable to the public to provide for open admissions and accessibility through both traditional and non-traditional delivery systems.